 Additionally, although Jira offers a competitive array of ITSM functionalities, getting the most out of the platforms sometimes depends on investing in add-ons, such as Confluence or Opsgenie.
 These features are solid and I find them helpful, but businesses looking for the most cost-effective solution out there may not like having to pay for additional programs on top of the ITSM platform they’ve already purchased.

-Best Service Desk Software in 2020
+Best Service Desk Software

 My personal pick is Web Help Desk from SolarWinds.
 I find its automated functions are incredibly reliable and genuinely saves time for IT staff to use on more pressing matters.
 Plus, critical features such as the centralized knowledge base are available for everyone at no extra charge, giving the platform a good bang for your buck.
 You can try WHD absolutely free for 14 days.